profdiggity/twitter-x-spaces-video/README.md

-## 📼 Twitter X Spaces Video Overlay Project
+## 📼 Twitter X Spaces Video Project

 This documentation covers how to generate a shareable waveform video of a Twitter X Space using a custom graphic, waveform visualization, and recorded audio.
-It includes all input/output files, creative assets, and instructions for modifying or reproducing the process.
+It includes creative assets and instructions for modifying or reproducing the process.
 Example included is the Twitter X Space by @ArcanumVentures on July 31, 2025. https://x.com/ivycybered/status/1951301246427553983

 ![The final video product on Twitter X](screenshot.png)